Aetherinox/csf-firewall/docs/docs/install/services.md

 <br />

-After you have confirmed that the CSF service is running, now we need to ensure that the [LFD](#lfd-service) is also operating normally.
+After you have confirmed that the CSF service is running, we need to ensure that the [LFD](#lfd-service) is also operating normally.

 <br />
 <br />